 Hormone replacement therapy, with bioidentical hormones in particular, has proven to be an effective therapy for the relief of age-related symptoms in both men and women and for the prevention of more serious medical chronic illnesses.
 It improves the quality of life and will help you go back to your optimal physical, sexual, emotional and mental health.

-At CIM we specialize in hormone replacement therapy and apply a complex complete hormone balancing approach, being ever mindful of risk factors.
+At Coastal Integrative Medicine we specialize in hormone replacement therapy and apply a complex complete hormone balancing approach, being ever mindful of risk factors.

 Our treatments to achieve a healthy hormone balance at any age are customized for each patient based upon your symptom presentation, individual risk factors, complete laboratory results, and other existing conditions.